Shower Before Bed

 - Keep your bedroom cool.

-- Choose sheets, pillows, blankets, and pajamas in soft fabrics.
+- Choose sheets, pillows, blankets, and pajamas in soft, breathable fabrics.

 - Relax for an hour before bed.
-Avoid gadgets with bright screens like computers and smartphones.
+Avoid gadgets with bright screens like TVs, computers, and smartphones.

 See Your Doctor